King Klown Logo

 Organizations receive inputs from dozens of channels (emails, chats, forms, phone calls, field notes, sensors).
 Important information is often:

-Orgo standardizes this reality into a single accountable pipeline.
+Orgo standardizes this reality into a single accountable pipeline: signal → case → tasks → closure, with escalation when time guarantees are missed.

 The Orgo pipeline (signal → case → tasks → closure)